 Eczema is a chronic inflammatory skin disorder, diagnosed clinically based on a collection of symptoms, primarily including itch.
 Its aetiology is complex and involves interaction between genes, environment, the immune system, and impairment of the skin barrier (Leung 2004).
 Eczema with immunoglobulin (Ig)E sensitisation, either by IgE antibody or by skin prick test, is classified as atopic eczema (Johansson 2003).
 This review is focused on prevention of eczema and food allergy in infants and children and does not address adult-onset eczema, which has different associations from childhood atopic eczema (Abuabara 2019).
-Likewise this review does not address adult-onset food allergy, which accounts for a small proportion of food allergy among adults, resulting in loss of tolerance to a food that the adult previously tolerated (Ramesh 2017).
+Likewise, this review did not address adult-onset food allergy, which accounts for a small proportion of food allergy amongst adults, where there is a loss of tolerance to a food that was previously tolerated (Ramesh 2017).

-Atopic eczema (atopic dermatitis) is most often associated with other atopic diseases and typically presents in younger children; it may be the first step along the so called 'allergic march' (Leung 2004).
-Eczema often occurs in families with atopic diseases such as asthma, allergic rhinitis/hay fever (and food allergy), and atopic eczema.
-These diseases share a common pathogenesis and are frequently present together in the same individual and family.
-The word 'atopy' refers to the genetic tendency to produce IgE antibodies in response to small quantities of common environmental proteins such as pollen, house dust mites, and food allergens (Stone 2002; Thomsen 2015).
-Around 30% of people with eczema develop asthma, and 35% develop allergic rhinitis (Luoma 1983).
-However, it is known that atopy does not concurrently occur in all people with atopic eczema.
+Atopic eczema (atopic dermatitis) is most often associated with other atopic diseases and typically presents in younger children, and may be the first step along the so-called 'allergic march' (Leung 2004).
+Eczema often occurs in families with atopic diseases such as asthma, allergic rhinitis/hay fever, and food allergy.
+These diseases share a common pathogenesis and are frequently present in the same individual and family.
+The word 'atopy' refers to the tendency to produce IgE antibodies in response to small quantities of common environmental proteins such as pollen, house dust mites, and food allergens (Stone 2002; Thomsen 2015).
+Around 30% of people with eczema develop asthma, and 35% develop allergic rhinitis (van der Hulst 2007).
+However, it is understood that atopy does not concurrently occur in all people with atopic eczema.
 In view of this, it has been proposed that the term 'eczema' should be used to define people both with and without atopy.
-In agreement with the 'Revised nomenclature for allergy for global use' (Johansson 2003), and similar to other Cochrane Reviews evaluating eczema therapies (Van Zuuren 2017), we will therefore use the term 'eczema' throughout the review.
+In agreement with the 'Revised nomenclature for allergy for global use' (Johansson 2003), and similar to other Cochrane Reviews evaluating eczema therapies (Van Zuuren 2017), we use the term 'eczema' throughout the review.